Conversations done

 Donatella Massimilla

-Donatella Massimilla is a playwright and founder of Ticvin Theatre Company, La Nave dei Folli and CETEC.
+Playwright, director and founder of the theater company Ticvin, La Nave dei Folli and CETEC.

-Art and beauty are rediscovered within the individuals and the inmates narrate and meet each other.
-They face their experience and ask themselves: are we happy with our life?
-Are we living what we had imagined?
+Art and beauty are rediscovered within themselves and the inmates tell each other and find each other again, they face their own path and can ask themselves: are we happy with our life?
+Are we living what we imagined?

 July 27, 2021